 You don’t have to have a preceding qualification in that field to do an apprenticeship.
 This means you can apply for whichever level is right for you, decided by the training provider.

-However, if for example you only have level 2 or 3 qualifications and are applying for a level 6 or 7 qualification, it is unlikely that the employer will see you as being capable.
+However, if for example you only have level 2 or 3 qualifications and are applying for a level 6 or 7 qualification, it is unlikely that the employer will see you as being capable of taking on the academic side of it at that level.

 For more information on finding the right level of apprenticeship for you, visit our page on the types of apprenticeships.

-Here is a useful tool which details all the apprenticeship standards.
-It is largely aimed at employers, so you can ignore some of the information about the training providers and funding bands.
-However, it includes all the skills and content of the apprenticeship you will be undertaking.
+There is a useful tool, provided by the Institute for Apprenticeships which details all the apprenticeship standards.
+It is largely aimed at employers, so you can ignore much of the information about the training providers and funding bands.
+However, it includes all the skills and content of the apprenticeship you will be undertaking so is a good resource to have a look at prior to applying.

 It is good to remember that you will still be spending up to 80% of your time with an employer, so finding the right company for you is just as important as the training itself in the apprenticeship.

 Sometimes it’s best to work backwards.
-Find the Career Paths section on our sister-site Developing a Student.
-This website is aimed at assisting graduates enter a career after university, so this section has lots of information on roles within different sectors.
+Find the Career Paths section on our site.
+This section has lots of information on roles within different sectors so you should be able to develop a better idea of what is out there and available to you.

-By seeing where you may want to end up, you can figure out what types of skills and experience you need to develop.
-In turn, you can see which apprenticeship suits you best, so you can reach your future potential.
+By exploring where you may want to end up, you can figure out the types of skills and experience you need to develop in order to succeed.
+Based on that information, you can see which apprenticeship suits you best, so you can reach your future potential.

 Once you have found the right apprenticeship standard for you, it is time to find the actual apprenticeship itself.